OrderN/CONQUEST-release/docs/CONQUEST-manual/groundstate.rst

 of self-consistency cycles is set with ``SC.MaxIters``, defaulting to 50.

-For non-self-consistent calculation, the main flag should be set as ``minE.SelfConsistent F``.
-The charge density at each step will be constructed from a superposition of atomic densities, and the Harris-Foulked functional will be used to find the energy.
+For non-self-consistent calculations, the main flag should be set as ``minE.SelfConsistent F``.
+The charge density at each step will either be read from a file (if the flag ``General.LoadRho T`` is set), or constructed from a superposition of atomic densities.
+The Harris-Foulkes functional will be used to find the energy.

+Go to :ref:`top <groundstate>`.

+.. _ gs_scf_adv:

 Advanced options
 ~~~~~~~~~~~~~~~~